krjoha/pine-grove/content/posts/setfit-nlp-workshop-tech-boras/index.en.md

     enable: true
 ---

 On September 9, I ran the second workshop in the AI Lab series at University of Borås.
 This time we tackled a common business problem that you run into all the time when starting an AI project: You have the data, but it is unlabeled.
-This post shows how to handle that with few-shot learning. <!--more-->
+This post shows how to handle that challenge with few-shot learning. <!--more-->

-Modern NLP tools like SetFit make few-shot learning practical with working code you can run locally on your own hardware.
-Small language models like BERT variants are lightweight enough to run on consumer GPUs, making advanced NLP accessible without cloud dependency or recurring costs.
+Modern NLP (Natural Language Processing) tools like SetFit make few-shot learning practical with code you can run locally on your own hardware.
+Small language models like BERT variants are lightweight enough to run on consumer GPUs, making advanced NLP accessible without cloud infrastructure dependency or recurring costs.
+This is an excellent first AI/ML project for companies wanting to get started with data-driven work!

-## The Challenge: Limited Training Data
+## The challenge of limited training data

 Text classification solves real business problems.
-Sort support tickets by priority.
-Detect spam.
-Route customer inquiries to the right department.
-Analyze sentiment in product reviews.
+To mention a few, you can: sort support tickets by priority, filter out spam, route customer inquiries to the right department, analyze sentiment (what people think) in product reviews.

-A traditional ML approach requires thousands of labeled examples.
-So you need someone to manually tag "spam" or "not spam" for 5,000+ emails before training begins.
-That can be expensive and slow, which means most organizations don't have thousands of pre-labeled examples sitting around.
+A traditional machine learning approach requires thousands of labeled examples in a so-called dataset.
+That means you need someone to manually label 5,000+ emails as "spam" or "not spam" before training a model can begin.
+That can be expensive and slow (and boring), which means most organizations don't have thousands of pre-labeled examples sitting around.

-This is where SetFit comes in: it utilizes powerful pre-trained transformer models that we fine-tune on as few as 2 examples per class.
+This is where the SetFit method comes in: it uses powerful pre-trained transformer models that we fine-tune on as few as two examples per class.
+Much easier to manage than 5,000 examples!

-## How Transformers Changed NLP
+## How Transformers changed NLP

 Transformer models like BERT revolutionized natural language processing by understanding word context.
 Unlike older methods that treat words as isolated tokens, BERT captures meaning based on surrounding words.